joda01/imagec-doc/docs/fundamentals/pipelines.md

 In other words, based on the command category, the command either works on images or objects, or transforms an image into an object or vice versa.

-This brings us to four principal categories of commands: image processing commands (gray), object detection commands (white), object classification commands and object post-processing commands (green).
+This brings us to four principal categories of commands: image processing commands (gray), object segmentation commands (white), object classification commands and object post-processing commands (green).

 As not every sequence of commands is possible in a meaningful way, ImageC indicates which command can be connected to the previous one.